mikegg89/veriflash-web/web/public/PRIVACY_POLICY.md

 ## Summary (plain English)

 - VeriFlash helps you fact-check claims.
 You can type a claim or extract text using on-device OCR.
-- Your fact-check history is primarily stored locally on your device for convenience.
+- **Privacy**: Uses OCR on your screenshot; a copy of your fact-check history is stored on your device and on the VeriFlash backend associated with a non-reversible hashed device identifier
 - **Your data is cleaned locally to remove system info before being verified by privacy-protected AI.**
 - When you run a fact-check, we send the claim text (or OCR-extracted text you choose to submit) to our backend to process and return a result.
 - If you enable push notifications, we store an APNs device token so we can notify you when queued fact-checks finish.